 These are the pages you should refer to learn more about using the product:

-In addition to this, you can open up a chat box via chat icon on any of the pages and chat with a Serpstat expert who responds to your query in under 5 minutes.
+In addition to these resources, you can open up a chat box via chat icon on any of the pages and chat with a Serpstat expert who’ll respond to your query in under 5 minutes.
 Impressive stuff.